openaddresses/deploy/README.md

 ## Brief

-- Store and manage OpenAddresses AWS creds locally
+- Store and manage AWS creds locally for one or more AWS accounts
 - Create, Update, & Delete CF based stacks from the terminal

 ## Install